-How to Practice Resilience as an Independent Professional
+How to Build Resilience Skills as an Entrepreneur

 Starting and growing your own business can be a winding and difficult road.
 Achieving sustainable success requires grit, discipline, and stamina to deal with all of the uncertainties that come with the job.
 That’s why resilience is such a critical skill.
 When you encounter setbacks or disappointments, it is important to be able to come away from these experiences even stronger than before.

 In her webinar, The Resilience Advantage, experienced consultant and positive psychology speaker Jessica Glazer discussed what it means to be resilient, and gave research-based tips for developing resilience.
 By dedicating just 15 minutes of your day to focusing on one of five key areas of resilience, Glazer says you can significantly develop your resilience skills, increase overall well-being, and reach your full potential as a leader.
 In case you missed it, we’ve reviewed these five key areas of resilience from her talk below.

 Getting enough sleep is an easy aspect of your life to overlook or make excuses about, especially when you are running your own business.
 However, lack of sleep can lead to decreased creativity, motivation, and concentration and increased anxiety, irritability, and impulsiveness—qualities that can be detrimental to independent work.
 By taking time to recharge through a short 10-12 minute nap, you can improve your mood, strengthen engagement, improve memory, and increase efficiency.

 Similar to sleep, exercise can easily be overlooked.
 Business activities often take priority over personal needs.
 But taking just a short amount of time to exercise can decrease stress, enhance focus, and boost self-control.
 Set a timer to get up and moving every 60-90 minutes, or schedule a set time each day to take a short walk and get some fresh air.

 3. Incorporate Mindfulness Into Your Day